-I'm a Data Science leader with 13 years experience in the field.
+I'm a Data Science leader with 16 years experience in the field.
 I run the Machine Learning Solutions Lab UK team at Amazon Web Services.
 I previously headed the Personalization and Recommendations Data Science teams at Expedia Group, the Search and Sort data science teams at Hotels.com, and the global data science function for the Expedia Partner Solutions, through my 8 year tenure at Expedia Group.
 Before that, I was a Data Scientist at Feedzai, where I performed R&D in big data and machine learning, applied to large scale credit card fraud detection.
-I was a Big Data Intern at Siemens Research in Princeton, NJ, where I implemented efficient search algorithms using Hadoop.
+I was also a Big Data Intern at Siemens Research in Princeton, NJ, where I implemented efficient search algorithms using Hadoop.
 I obtained a PhD in Machine Learning and Computer Science from the University of Minho, where I researched scalable machine learning algorithms for temporal data.
 Before, I was with Nokia Siemens as an R&D software engineer.
 I graduated in Computer Science and Systems Engineering in 2006.

 Director of Data Science